DrKrar/GeoEfficiency.jl/README.md

    > All are valid expressions.

 ## Batch Calculation
-The pachage can be used to perform batch calculations by calling one of the methods of the function `batch`.
+The package can be used to perform batch calculations by calling one of the methods of the function `batch`.
 The output results of batch calculations is found in `GeoEfficiency\results` folder inside the user account home.

 For example	`c:\users\yourusername\GeoEfficiency\results\`.